MicrosoftDocs/dynamics-365-fraud-protection/content/view-purchase-protection-schemas.md

 ## Chargebacks

-The following schema is used in the diagnose, evaluate, and protect experiences.
+The following schema is used in the evaluate and and protect experiences.

-> [!NOTE]
-> The diagnose functionality might not be available in all countries or regions.

 | Attribute          | Type     | Description |
 |--------------------|----------|-------------|